-Dr. Lee Yudin, Dean, College of Natural and Applied Science Director of the Agricultural Experiment Station Ph: (671) 735-2000; FAX: 734-6842 E-mail: lyudin@uguam.uog.edu
+Dr. Gregory Wiecko, Associate Director Tel.: (671) 735-2000 FAX: 734-6842 E-mail: gwiecko@@uguam.uog.edu

 The Western Pacific Tropical Research Center of the College of Natural and Applied Sciences is the agricultural research center of the University of Guam.
 There are three field research facilities located in areas representing the different soil types of Guam: Yigo, Inarajan, and Ija.